IU-PR/Capstone_project/content/docs/2025/KIZAK/week5.md

     * **User 3**
       * "Well, If you will work on it and add feature for automatic CV generation you totaly will succeed"
     * **User 4**
       * "I like it.
-Wich good luck on final presentation"
+Wish good luck on final presentation"

 ### 🔎 **Analyze**